tanteikg/myquantumkey/README.md

 ## installation

+please ignore the REACT stuff.
 note: only tested on WSL2 running on Windows (i.e. Linux on Windows)

 ```
 git clone https://github.com/tanteikg/myquantumkey
-cd cli/ZKBoo/MPC_SHA256
+cd cli/zkmpc
 make
-cd ../..
+cd ..
 ```

-if you list the directory, you will see the following files:
+if you list the cli directory, you will see the following files:
-- Usage.md (how to use)
+- Usage.md
 - getText.mjs
 - myquantumkey\_create.exe
 - myquantumkey\_create.exe